-ASPHALT REPAIRS: If you have potholes, alligatoring, or other failing pavement areas, RDU Paving, Inc. can repair these areas for you.
-Or perhaps you are simply interested in maintaining the quality of your existing pavement through Sealcoating, PDC (Pavement Dressing Conditioner), Asphalt Rejuvenator, Full-Depth Reclamation (FDR), or Line Striping.
+ASPHALT REPAIR: If you have potholes, alligatoring, or other failing pavement areas, RDU Paving, Inc. can repair these areas for you.
+Or perhaps you are simply interested in maintaining the quality of your existing pavement through Sealcoating, PDC (Pavement Dressing Conditioner), Asphalt Rejuvenator, or Full-Depth Reclamation (FDR).
 Unlike other companies, we offer a 1 year warranty on sealcoating and a 3 year warranty on our PDC (Pavement Dressing Conditioner).
 An estimator will meet with you at your site to determine the best cost-effective and long-term solution for your property.
-We can handle all of your pavement repair needs from fixing simple potholes to solving a more complex problem such as drainage, erosion, or subgrade issues.
+We can handle all of your asphalt repair needs from fixing simple potholes to solving a more complex problem such as drainage, erosion, or subgrade issues.
 We are experienced paving professionals capable of handling any size project.

-ASPHALT PATCHING/POTHOLE REPAIRS: Asphalt Repair is often a cost-effective appropriate solution to isolate pavement areas that have failed.
+ASPHALT REPAIR: Asphalt Repair including patching and pothole repair is often a cost-effective appropriate solution to isolate pavement areas that have failed.
 Areas that have potholes or are severely alligatored are obvious pavement failures that require cutting, debris removal, and replacement with full-depth asphalt.
 Asphalt Patching provides strength to the existing pavement structure by replacing the failed pavement with a solid base.
 Depending on the size of the failing pavement area, we may be able to easily fill or fix your pothole, or we may have to repair a larger area of damaged pavement for the best results.
 Our estimators evaluate pavement defects on a case-by-case basis by and match them to the most appropriate solution.

 Be cautious of contractors that recommend simply overlaying the damaged areas with new asphalt.
 In a short time period, the previous cracked areas will show up in the new asphalt as reflective cracking.
 If your budget is a concern, we will work with you to provide a plan that will result in the best value and long-term solution for you.
 Combining patching with Sealcoating, PDC, or Rejuvenator and then planning for an overlay in a few years is a much better solution than simply overlaying the existing damaged asphalt.